19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Mithrinian Pantheons/Pantheons of Mithrinia.md

 The [Orcish Pantheon](Orcish%20Pantheon.md) has largely fallen out of popularity.
 Most [Orcs](../../Player%20Characters/Ancenstries/The%20People%20of%20Mithrinia/Elves.md#Deep%20Elf%20(Orc)) have started adhering to the Imperial Pantheon after their strong military and crafting civilizational knowledge facilitated them becoming a political powerful ally to the Imperial.
 Orcish society now sits as a strong coalition within the Empire, and the most prominent Orcs follow the Imperial Pantheon.
 There are still, however, pockets of Orcs that worship their traditional Pantheon.

-### Dwarvish Pantheon
+### Dwarven Pantheon

-The [Dwarvish Pantheon](Dwarvish%20Pantheon.md) worships an ancient familial line of giant humanoids whom they call The Titans.
-Dwarvish religious scholars believe that their name originally came from their comparison to these mighty beings.
+The [Dwarven Pantheon](Dwarven%20Pantheon.md) worships an ancient familial line of giant humanoids whom they call The Titans.
+Dwarven religious scholars believe that their name originally came from their comparison to these mighty beings.
 [Dwarves](../../Player%20Characters/Ancenstries/The%20People%20of%20Mithrinia/Dwarves.md) do not see themselves as smaller than the other modern ancestries.
 They may be a bit shorter, sure, but their muscles tend to be much larger!
 The Pantheon of Dwarves values bravery and battle above all else.

 ### Tox'rani Pantheon